TibaChang/JCC/README.md

 - JCC use [GDB](https://www.gnu.org/software/gdb/) as the tool for this auto-demo.
   - GDB help us to check the `symbol table` without messing up the code!
   - GDB do the automatic test based on the [GDB script](https://github.com/JaredCJR/JCC/tree/master/demo/demo_autoGDB)

+**IMPORTANT**
+- If you would like to see the stack change on your own source code,the local stack will destroied after the `index` leave `local scope`
+  - We only have one `local stack` for `symbol table` ,so the `local stack` will no longer exist after the `index` move outside the corresponding scope.

 Phase 4:Code Generation